Skip to main content

 • Vendor shortlist is formed before any website visit happens

-What account-based marketing is, and why it is gaining ground
+What is account-based marketing, and why is it gaining ground?

 Account-based marketing is a demand capture strategy.
 Instead of attracting an audience and filtering for fit, you identify target accounts first, then run coordinated marketing and sales campaigns directed at those specific companies.